logscape/weblogsapp/README.md

-Read [How to deploy](http://logscape.github.io/deploy.html) for basic App installation instructions
+Read [How to deploy](http://logscape.github.io/deploy.html) for basic App installation instructions You may also find  [How to import data](http://logscape.github.io/datasources.html) useful

 ## Setting up Apache
 The WebLogApp supports the most commont web server log formats.